Biodiversity Ecological Model

-Las Salinas Urban Park transforms an old industrial site into a natural and social space in Viña del Mar.
-Designed under ecological principles, it seeks to restore ecosystems and promote interaction between the community and nature.
+Las Salinas Urban Park in Viña del Mar transforms a former industrial site into a natural and social space.
+Designed according to ecological principles, the park aims to restore ecosystems and encourage interaction between the community and nature.

-The design incorporates urban biological corridors, biodiversity patches and phyto-remediation solutions.
-Iconic elements, such as its walkway and the concave plate, integrate functionality, sustainability and scenic beauty.
+The park’s design incorporates urban biological corridors, biodiversity patches, and phytoremediation solutions.
+Its iconic elements, such as the walkway and concave plate, integrate functionality, sustainability, and scenic beauty.

 Location: